Introduction

 These stages promote iterative development and frequent stakeholder involvement.

-Hybrid and adaptive methodologies offer tailored solutions for complex projects.
+Hybrid and adaptive methodologies provide tailored solutions for complex and dynamic projects.
 By combining elements from various approaches, teams can create flexible frameworks that address specific project needs and organisational cultures.

 Choosing the right project management methodology